HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 First: pick the intermediate gray (50% gray), this sits in the middle of the leftmost edge (1).

-Second: Color tones are interpolated from this position up to the top right corner where the highest saturation color is at (2).
+Second: pick the highest saturation color in to the top right corner (2).

 If we draw a line between them, from 50% gray to 100% color, we have this:

 ![Line between intermediate gray and most saturated color](/images/colorpicker2b.png)

 This split has a big bias to it.
-The amount of darker colors below the line is way bigger than the clearer tones above the line.
+The amount of darker colors below the line is way bigger than the whiter tones above the line.

 ### The triangle equilateral movements

-Now that we know some not so good things about rectangular color pickers, lets continue this demagogy by pointing why the original triangle is still the superior color picker for shades, tones and tints.
+Lets move to the triangle now, and explore by pointing why the original triangle is still the superior color picker for shades, tones and tints.

 Here is my approach on it: